Updated 17/4/25

 Some causes of cardiac arrest are reversible.
 Whilst resuscitation is ongoing, as part of the management of cardiac arrest, you must identify and treat these if possible.

 Look for and treat the 4 H’s and T’s.
-The ones in bold are the most relevant to MR:
+The ones in bold are the most relevant to MR and these are the ones you need to remember:

 H's and T's